deors/workshop-graalvm/readme.md

-## GraalVM
+# GraalVM

-Examples of use cases for Graal VM
+Examples of use cases for GraalVM

-Adapted from Chris Seaton workshop in Oracle Code One 2018
+Adapted from Chris Seaton workshop in Oracle Code One 2018, with new examples and use cases